ChardXBT/321Convert/README.md

 ## Features

-- Convert images between multiple formats (PNG, JPG, WEBP, etc.)
+- Convert images between multiple formats
-- Convert documents between various formats:
+- Convert documents between various formats
-  - DOCX to PDF
-  - HTML to PDF
-  - Excel to PDF
-  - PDF to DOCX
-  - Excel to CSV
-  - Text to HTML
-  - Image to Text (OCR)
 - Simple and intuitive web interface
 - Fast and efficient conversion process
-- No need for installation—accessible from the web
+- No need for installation accessible from the web

 ## Installation